kawtharmohamed/flutter_ecommerce/README.md

 A new Flutter project.

 # Setup Instructions
-clone repo
-Install dependencies
+Install dependencies using `flutter pub get`
-run the app
+Run the app using `flutter run`
+I created a new repository on GitHub, then initialized Git in my project, made the first commit, and pushed the code to the repository.
+Now the project is available publicly on GitHub.

 # API Endpoints
 GET https://fakestoreapi.com/products fetch products